manikandan-ravikiran/HCI_Notes/Test 2/Notes/Lesson 19 (3.6) - Evaluation.md

 Options to capture qualitative evaluation:

 1. Video recording
-	- Pros; Automated Comprehensive and passive/
+	- Pros; Automated Comprehensive and passive (Focus on admninstering)
 	- Cons: intrusive, nonaalyzalble and screenless.
-Overwhelming.
+Overwhelming on analyses.
 2. Note-taking
-	- Pros: Cheap, Non intrusive and Analyzable/
+	- Pros: Cheap, Non intrusive (Capture what we do/not everything) and Analyzable
 	- Cons: Slow, Manual and Limited
 3. Software logging
 	- Pros: Automated passive and analyzable
-	- Cons: Limited, Narrow and Tech Senistive
+	- Cons: Limited (only some parts could be captured), Narrow and Tech Senistive

 ## 5 Tips: Qualitative Evaluation

-1. Run pilot studies - Recruiting is hard, gather usefull data .
+1. Run pilot studies - Recruiting is hard, gather useful data .
 Use friends and coworkers
 2. Focus on feedback - Dont explain rationale, dont teach.
 Take it and design.
 3. Use questions - when user get stuck?
 Guide user
 4. Instruct users what to do, not how - Reduce bias